Ugocode/Ugocode/README.md

 I have a passion for learning and sharing my knowledge, I have built and designed websites for companies, government organisations and individuals.
 I have done lots of work in Data Science finding solutions to business problems which you can find some here in my repositories.
 I am currently working with Flutter  to create crossplatform apps that solves real world problems and gives people joy.

-You can see a little of my works on https://ugocode.pythonanywhere.com/
+You can see a little of my web works on https://ugocode.pythonanywhere.com/

 When I am not building or learning new stuff I love watching musical vidoes or doing some outdoor fun stuff